dynawo/dyn-grid-compliance-verification/docs/tutorial/1b_installation_windows.md

 automatically installed along with the tool.

 ## Install Dynawo

+**NOTE**: The windows installer (described in a section below) will install Dynawo and its requirements, so you may skip this section.
+It is only here for your information.

 The first requirement to use the tool is to have Dynawo installed on your computer.
 To do so, follow the steps provided in the [official software repository](https://github.com/dynawo/dynawo) or on the [official page](https://dynawo.github.io/install/).